Stierlitz: Influences in Russian culture

-Although Stierlitz was a much-loved character, he was also the butt of a common genre of Russian jokes, often satirising his deductive trains of thought, with unexpected twists, delivered in the deadpan style of the voice-overs in the film adaptations; for example:
+Although Stierlitz was a much-loved character, he was also the butt of a common genre of Russian jokes, often satirising his deductive trains of thought, with unexpected twists, often turned absurd, delivered in the deadpan style of the voice-overs in the film adaptations.
+Many of them untranslatable due to puns.
+Aleksandra Arkhipova remarked that by her observations, there were 2.5 times more jokes about Stierlitz than about Leonid Brezhnev.
+Some examples:

+Stieglitz sees 28 irons on the windowsill.
+"The safe house is no longer safe", he concludes.

 Stierlitz approaches Berlin.
 The city is veiled in smoke from the fires.
-"Forgot to switch off the iron again," thought Stierlitz with slight irritation.
+"Forgot to switch off the iron again," thinks Stierlitz with slight irritation.

+Stieglitz received a radiogram from the headqurters: "Congrats birth son".
+A nostalgy swept over Stieglitz: he haven't been home for 20 years already.

+After some time the cycle began its own life and many jokes had no relation to the movie altogether.

+Stieglitz made a blind shot.
+The blind dropped dead.

+Stieglitz had a thought.
+He liked it and had another thought.

 Stierlitz continues to be a popular character in modern Russia.
 Despite the fact that references and Stierlitz jokes remain in contemporary speech, Seventeen Moments of Spring is very popular mainly because it is quite patriotic.
 It is repeated annually on Russian television, usually around Victory Day.
 Stierlitz also continues to have a political significance.
 When his actor Vyacheslav Tikhonov died in December 2009, the Foreign Intelligence Service—one of the successor organisations of the former Soviet KGB—sent its condolences to his family.
 Ivan Zassoursky notes that Russian Prime Minister (and former and current President) Vladimir Putin, a former KGB agent, has been portrayed as "embod[ying] the image—very important for the Russian television audience—of Standartenführer von Stierlitz...
 If anyone missed the connection between Putin, who served in Germany, and von Stierlitz, articles in the press reminded them of the resemblance and helped create the association."
 The connection went both ways; Putin was strongly influenced by the novels, commenting: "What amazed me most of all was how one man's effort could achieve what whole armies could not."
 Putin himself first came to public attention in 1991 when as an aide to Anatoly Sobchak, the mayor of Leningrad (modern St. Petersburg), he performed for Soviet television an iconic scene from the television mini-series, making much of the fact that both he and Stierlitz were Chekisty.

-Stierlitz movies contributed a number of catchphrases, such as "Character: nordic, robust" (Характер — нордический, выдержанный, a personal characteristic, usually mocking or ironic).
+Stierlitz movies contributed a number of catchphrases, such as "Character: nordic, robust" (Характер — нордический, выдержанный, a personal characteristic, usually mocking or ironic), a typical phrase used in brief resumes with which various German characters are introduced in off-plot commentarys.

-In the movie Seventeen Moments of Spring Stierlitz has the longest scene of complete silence in the history of Russian sound cinema when Stirlitz silently meets with his wife for five and a half minutes.